WizardLM: Empowering large pre-trained language models to follow complex instructions: Experiment

 \subsection{Human evaluation}

+To evaluate \modelname{}, we conduct human evaluation on our crafted testbed \evalname{}, which includes 218 real-world human instructions from diverse sources such as online opensource projects (Github, ShareGPT), platforms (Twitter), and forums (Reddit, Discord).
+The data contains 29 skills and domains that represent the main requirements of humanity, such as Coding Generation, Math, Reasoning, Complex Formats, Writing, Extensive Disciplines, and so on.
+As shown in Figure \ref{fig:imageb12} and Appandix Figure \ref{fig:imagea1}, we also analyse the difficulty and skills distribution of WizardEval respectively, which indicate that WizadEval is able to handle the evaluation on more complex and demanding scenarios than Self-Instruct and Vicuna testset.

-To evaluate \modelname{}, we conduct human evaluation on our \name{} testset.
-We perform a blind pairwise comparison between \modelname{} and baselines.
+We perform a blind pairwise comparison between \modelname{}-13b and baselines.
 Specifically, we recruit 10 well-educated annotators.
-To each annotator, four responses from Alpaca, Vicuna-7b, \modelname{} and ChatGPT are presented, which are randomly shuffled to hide their sources.
-The annotators then judge which response is better following criterion in Appendix H. Then they should rank the four responses from 1 to 5 (1 means best), and allowing equal scores for comparable instances.
-To estimate the win rate, we compare the frequency of win, lost, and tie between each pair of models.
+To each annotator, four responses from Alpaca-13b, Vicuna-13b, \modelname{} and ChatGPT are presented, which are randomly shuffled to hide their sources.
+The annotators then judge which response is better following criterion (for detailed definition, please refer to Appendix \ref{human_aspects}): (1) Relevance, (2) Knowledgeable, (3) Reasoning, (4) Calculation, and (5) Accuracy.